Vyral/base-template/_posts/2019-12-10-we-wish-you-and-yours-a-happy-holiday-season.md

 {% include youtube.html %}

-The holidays are my absolute favorite time of the year\!
-In the spirit of the season, we would like to wish you all happy holidays and **thank you for your trust and support over the years.** I’m honored to lead one of the top real estate teams in the Twin Cities and lucky to be partnered with these top agents that help make our clients No. 1.&nbsp;
+The holidays are our absolute favorite time of the year\!
+In the spirit of the season, we would like to wish you all happy holidays and **thank you for your trust and support over the years.**&nbsp;We're honored to have one of the top real estate teams in the Twin Cities and lucky to be partnered with these top agents that help make our clients No. 1.&nbsp;

 {% include pullquote.html %}